 The Immersion course is held at Gayles Retreat, one of my favourite venues, which is set in ten acres of land next to the Seven Sisters Country Park (an Area of Outstanding Natural Beauty), The National Trust Crowlink Estate and Friston Forest.
 The surrounding countryside is extraordinarily beautiful, and there are excellent walking opportunities all around.

-With its open fire, high ceiling and refreshing artworks, The Stables is a beautifully converted 1930s stable which provides a warm and practical area for eating, chatting and relaxing for small groups of up to six, or up to 10 if you are members of an existing support bubble.
+With its open fire, high ceiling and refreshing artworks, The Stables is a beautifully converted 1930s stable which provides a warm and practical area for eating, chatting and relaxing.
 Immediately outside there is a large, decked, seated eating area which is wonderful for informal meals on warm sunny days.

 The sleeping accommodation has been reconfigured to comply with social distancing regulations.
+We can currently accommodate up to 11 guests, but this may open up, depending on regulations.
 The two dormitories have been thoughtfully updated to accommodate up to 4 people in each.
 Each dorm is now fitted with individual beds, sofas and tables providing space and freedom to move around safely.
 Duvets, pillows, linen and towels are provided.

-In the main house, there are two further rooms - one single, and one twin, which is suitable for two friends (or a couple) in an existing support bubble.
+In the main house, there are two further rooms - one single, and one twin, which is suitable for two friends (or a couple).
 If you prefer, there are is also capacity to camp in the picturesque gardens.

 If you choose to camp, you can either bring your own tent or use the tents provided by the venue.
 Campers will be provided with pillows and towels but will need to supply their own bedding and sleeping mats.
 Campers have their own dedicated bathroom and the much loved "loo with a view".